Create your own mouse cursor theme

 It's recommended to save the file with a name that will make it easier for you to infer its usage.
 The structure should follow this pattern: filename.png.
 The .png is the extension part, while the filename is the name you choose for your file.

 For the sake of simplicity, let's proceed with the name default as this will represent the default cursor.
-After you saved your file, you should have something like default.png.
+After you save your file, you should have something like default.png.

 Step 02 - Determining the Cursor hotspot